Sneed-Group/sneedium/README.md

 ## What is Privacy Redirection Technology (PRT)?

 This is a simple technology that replaces a bad URL with a more privacy friendly service, when we know that ADs aren't 100% blocked, or just to provide a better UX.
-TLDR: Clickjacking for good.
+TLDR: Clickjacking for the greater good.